melissawm/minimalsphinx/README.md

     >     make builder
     > where "builder" is one of the supported builders, e.g. html, latex or linkcheck

 	This means that once you have your documentation, you can choose in which format to build it to.
-For example, to build an html version of the docs, you can use
+For example, to build an html version of the docs, you can navigate to the `docs/` folder and use

 	```bash
 	$ make html